n5amd/Multi-Reflector-Installer/README.md

  - ysfreflector.ini
  - xlxd config.inc.php & init.d file

 #### To give you a visual idea of what the end result would look like, Here is a diagram of XLX410 which is installed based off this method.
-AMBED can be installed locally or on a remote server.

 ![Reflector setup](https://sadigitalradio.com/wp-content/uploads/2018/11/Local-XLX-Network.jpg)